-“The Chemistry of Biology” (2017) references alchemical desires to ‘transmute’ matter into new forms, create panaceas to cure any disease, or to find the secret of immortality, Anna Dumitriu has woven together complex historical narratives with synthetic biology, DNA sequencing, and new super-resolution imaging technologies in an attempt to deconstruct what DNA is and what it means to us.
+“The Chemistry of Biology: An Alchemy of DNA” (2017) references alchemical desires to ‘transmute’ matter into new forms, create panaceas to cure any disease, or to find the secret of immortality, Anna Dumitriu has woven together complex historical narratives with synthetic biology, DNA sequencing, and new super-resolution imaging technologies in an attempt to deconstruct what DNA is and what it means to us.

 The artist had edited the DNA in the genome of a bacterium using a technique known as CRISPR to cut out a fragment that makes the organism resistant to antibiotics and scarlessly repair it with a section of DNA encoding the phrase “Make Do and Mend” as part of her previous project of the same name.
 In this new project she collaborated with Dr Robert K. Neely and his team from the University of Birmingham and the EU BeyondSeq Project and worked with new super-resolution laser imaging technologies using fluorescent molecules which made it possible to physically observe the area of a CRISPR genetic modification for the first time.